 The members of the Remuneration Committee (the "Committee") are:

 The Company Secretary, attends all the meetings of the Remuneration Committee.
-The Chief Executive and the Chief People and Infrastructure Officer and external advisers may be invited to attend for all or part of any meeting, as and when appropriate and necessary.
+The Chief Executive Officer, the Chief People and Infrastructure Officer and external advisers may be invited to attend for all or part of any meeting, as and when appropriate and necessary

 Role of the Remuneration Committee

 In accordance with its Terms of Reference, the Remuneration Committee reviews and determines on behalf of the Board and shareholders of the Company the pay, benefits and other terms of service of the executive directors of the Company and the broad pay strategy with respect to senior Group employees.

 As the Company is AIM-listed, it is not legally required to set out its remuneration policy, however, below we have disclosed the Company's policy on a voluntary basis.

 The objective of the Company's remuneration policy is to attract and retain the directors and senior executives needed to run the Group in a cost-effective manner.
 The remuneration policy of the Company has four principal components:

 - Basic Salaries and Benefits in Kind – Basic salaries are determined by the Remuneration Committee bearing in mind the salaries paid in AIM-listed and other small market capitalisation healthcare companies.
 Within that frame of reference, it is intended that pay should be at or near the median level.
 Benefits in kind include the provision of company cars (or a salary alternative).